Paula Martín Sampedro

 Paula Martín Sampedro (born 2 September 2005) is a Spanish amateur golfer and Stanford Cardinal player.
 She won the 2022 Junior Golf World Cup, 2022 World Junior Girls Golf Championship, the 2024 NCAA Team Championship, 2025 Women's Amateur Championship, and 2025 European Ladies Amateur Championship.
+She became the top-ranked amateur golfer in the World Amateur Golf Ranking in August 2026.

 Amateur career

 In 2021, Martín won the Spanish International Stroke Play Championship and was runner-up at the Spanish U16 Championship, Spanish U18 Championship and the French International Ladies Championship, behind Elena Moosmann.

 In 2022, Martín lost the final of the Internationaux de France U21 – Trophée Esmond to Amalie Leth-Nissen, and was runner-up at the European Nations Cup - Copa Sotogrande.
 She also made two Ladies European Tour starts, and tied for 16th at the Madrid Ladies Open and 19th at the Andalucia Costa Del Sol Open De España, the LET season finale.

 Martín finished third at the 2023 Portuguese International Ladies Amateur Championship, a stroke behind Rocío Tejedo and Cayetana Fernández García-Poggio.
 She qualified for the 2025 U.S. Women's Open at The Olympic Club.

 Martín had success with the National Team.
 She played on the winning Spanish team at the European Ladies' Team Championship twice.
 In 2022, she won the Junior Golf World Cup and World Junior Girls Golf Championship with Andrea Revuelta and Cayetana Fernández, and finished 5th with the team and 7th individually at the 2022 Espirito Santo Trophy.
 She had the second best individual score at the 2024 European Ladies' Team Championship.

 At the 2025 AIG Women's Open, Martín started the final round in 36th place at even.
 After shooting a 38 on the front nine, she was at +2 for the championship.
 However, Martín shot a 30 on the back nine with 6 birdies to finish the tournament at −4 in a three-way tie for 8th place, easily winning low amateur honors.
 Additionally, with the top-10 finish, Martín will automatically qualify for the 2026 AIG Women's Open.